-- 3 to 3-1/2 pounds lean beef short ribs cut into 3-inch pieces
+- 3 to 3 ½ pounds bone-in or boneless beef short ribs, cut into 3-to 4-inch pieces

-- Heat oil over medium heat in a large, heavy, oven-safe pot or Dutch oven, and brown the ribs on all sides, about 5 minutes, working in batches if necessary.
-Sprinkle ribs with salt and black pepper as they brown.
-Transfer cooked ribs to paper towels to blot up extra oil.
+- Heat the oil over MEDIUM heat in a large, heavy, oven-safe pot or Dutch oven.
+Brown the ribs on all sides, about 5 minutes, working in batches if necessary.
+Season the ribs with salt and pepper as they brown.
+Transfer the seared ribs to paper towels to blot up excess oil.

-- Stir the onion rings and carrots into the same pot, and cook and stir until the onions turn translucent and start to brown, about 8 minutes.
+- Return the pot to the heat (there should still be oil and grease in the pot) and add the onion rings and carrots.
+Cook and stir until the onions turn translucent and start to brown, about 8 minutes.
 Stir in the garlic, and cook until fragrant, about 1 more minute.
-Mix in tomato sauce, barbecue sauce, and beef broth; bring the sauce to a boil, and simmer for 1 minute to blend flavors.
+Mix in the tomato sauce, BBQ sauce, and beef broth and bring the sauce to a boil.
+Simmer for 1 minute to blend the flavors.
 Stir in the browned ribs.

-- Cover the pot, and bake in the preheated oven until the rib meat is very tender, about 2-1/2 hours.
+- Cover the pot and bake in the preheated oven until the rib meat is very tender, about 2 ½ hours.
 Turn the ribs occasionally while cooking.
-Season to taste with salt and black pepper before serving hot.
+Season to taste with salt and black pepper, if needed, and serve.

 From my published recipe on Allrecipes.com